 The previous chapters went step-by-step, first breaking 5G down into its elemental components and then showing how those components could be put back together using best practices in cloud design to build a fully functional, 3GPP-compliant 5G cellular network.
 In doing so, it is easy to lose sight of the big picture, which is that the cellular network is undergoing a dramatic transformation.
 That’s the whole point of 5G.
 We conclude by making some observations about this big picture.

 To understand the impact of cloud technologies and practices being applied to the access network, it is helpful to first understand what’s important about the cloud.
 The cloud has fundamentally changed the way we compute, and more importantly, the pace of innovation.
-It has done this through a combination of:
+It has done this through a combination of the following.

 - Disaggregation: Breaking vertically integrated systems into independent components with open interfaces.

 - Virtualization: Being able to run multiple independent copies of those components on a common hardware platform.

 - Commoditization: Being able to elastically scale those virtual components across commodity hardware bricks as workload dictates.

 There is an opportunity for the same to happen with the access network, or from another perspective, for the cloud to essentially expand so far as to subsume the access network.